What Are the Consequences for Unvaccinated CentraCare Employees? - NewsBreak

 What Are the Consequences for Unvaccinated CentraCare Employees?

-Last week CentraCare spokesman Dr. George Morris joined me on WJON and said unvaccinated CentraCare employees would not be fired.
+Last week CentraCare spokesman Dr. George Morris said unvaccinated CentraCare employees would not be fired.
 That is still technically the case.
 This week when I talked with Dr. Morris he got into more detail as to what the result would be for employees who choose not to get the COVID-19 vaccine.
 He said employees who have not been fully vaccinated or received a medical or religious exemption by December 15th will be placed on unpaid leave.
 Morris says those individuals could return to work at CentraCare if they receive a vaccine and their position is still open.
-He says "you may not be getting a paycheck but you are still connected to CentraCare."1390granitecitysports.com
+He says "you may not be getting a paycheck but you are still connected to CentraCare."1037theloon.com